revbayes/revbayes.github.io/tutorials/coalescent/skyline.md

 {% figure event-skyline %}
   <img src="figures/scheme_event_skyline.png" />
 {% figcaption %}
-Hypothetical example of a Bayesian skyline plot with the interval length dependent on the number of coalescent events (event-based).  $w_k$ are the waiting times with $k$ active lineages, $t_{c,k}$ are the coalescent events at the beginning of such a coalescent interval. $t_{i,j}$ mark the points of interval change.
-Here, the change points are event-based, *i.e.*, dependent on coalescent events.
+Hypothetical example of a Bayesian skyline plot with the interval length dependent on the number of coalescent events (coalescent event based).  $w_k$ are the waiting times with $k$ active lineages, $t_{c,k}$ are the coalescent events at the beginning of such a coalescent interval. $t_{i,j}$ mark the points of interval change.
+Here, the change-points are coalescent event based, *i.e.*, dependent on coalescent events.
 The bold line represents the median of the posterior distribution of the population size and the shaded are shows the $95\%$ credible intervals.
 {% endfigcaption %}
 {% endfigure %}